 What is Amazon Billing Conductor?

-Amazon Billing Conductor is a custom billing service for Amazon Web Services Marketplace Channel Partners (Partners) and organizations that have chargeback requirements.
-For Partners, chargebacks are a prerequisite to getting paid by their customers and follow an Amazon Web Services account or an Amazon Organizations billing boundary.
-For organizations, chargeback activities ensure that organizations allocate the costs of a specific team (for example, a collection of accounts) to the correct internal budget or profit and loss (P&L) statement.
+Amazon Billing Conductor is a custom billing service for Amazon Channel Partners (Partners) and organizations that have chargeback requirements.
+For Partners, chargebacks are a prerequisite to getting paid by their customers.
+For direct customers, showback or, chargeback activities ensure that the business allocates the costs of a specific team, business unit, subsidiary or affiliate company, to the correct internal budget or profit and loss (P&L) statement.

 Note

-Customers will observe minor usage differences between billable costs (matching the Amazon invoice) and pro forma costs (matching the Billing Conductor configuration) throughout the month.
+Customers will observe cost differences between billable costs (matching the Amazon invoice) and pro forma costs (matching the Billing Conductor configuration) throughout the month.
 However, usage values will match at the end of each month, once the Amazon invoice is issued.

 Defining pro forma costs enables customers to model their costs uniformly to match one of the following use cases: